Testing whether a Learning Procedure is Calibrated: What it Means for a Learning Procedure to be Calibrated

 The standard example of a learning procedure is Bayesian inference, wherein $\mu_{0}$ is the prior distribution and $\mu (\mu_{0}, y)$ is the posterior distribution, this being determined by the prior, the observed data $y$, and a likelihood function that must be specified.
 However, \Cref{def: learning proc} is general enough to accommodate any workflow that produces distributional output.
 In particular, \Cref{def: learning proc} does not pre-suppose that a data-generating model exists or is known to the user, so that the definition of a learning procedure may be applied even in the \emph{M-open} setting \citep[\S6.1.2]{Bernardo2000}.
 Further, one may consider that computational procedures such as variational inference or Monte Carlo form part of the learning procedure, and in this sense a myriad of different learning procedures can be considered.

 Note that we call $\mu_0$ a \textit{belief distribution} following \cite{Bissiri2016} and reserve the term \textit{prior} for use only in the Bayesian context.
-Note also that it is not essential for a learning procedure to require an initial belief distribution $\mu_0$; for example, in the maximum entropy approach \citep{jaynes1982rationale} a distributional output is produced that does not explicitly depend on any initial belief.
+We also emphasise that a learning procedure need not depend upon the initial belief distribution $\mu_0$; for example, in the maximum entropy approach \citep{jaynes1982rationale} a distributional output is produced that does not explicitly depend on any initial belief, so that effectively $\mu(\mu_0, y) \equiv \mu(y)$.

 In the next section we will introduce the mathematical facts required for our notions of strong and weak calibration in \Cref{subsec: strong calib,subsec: weak calib}.